MAUSAM1999/Kazi-Crud/README.md

-# Kazi Crud
+# YajTech Crud

-**Kazi Crud** is a Laravel package designed to streamline CRUD operations with customizable options for controllers, models, and event listeners.
+**YajTech Crud** is a Laravel package designed to streamline CRUD operations with customizable options for controllers, models, and event listeners.
 This README will guide you through the installation, setup, and usage of the package.

 ## Installation and Setup

 ### Step 1: Add the Repository

-To include the Kazi Crud package, first add the repository to your `composer.json` file:
+To include the YajTech Crud package, first add the repository to your `composer.json` file:

 ```json
 "repositories": [